ldorigo/awesome-list-of-specialist-websites/readme.md

 [RockTumbler](https://rocktumbler.com/questions.shtml) - Although technically a commercial website, it still qualifies as a specialist website for the sheer amount of information it has on rock tumbling.

+[SoftPanorama](http://www.softpanorama.org/index.shtml) - A _huge_ collection of articles about system administration, OSS and politics.

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.